 Though available in every sweet shop in Kolkata, however, I have decided to make Rosogolla at home for a small gate together.
 It was planned after two days after Pasta’s Birthday in September.
 I just opted for the Khejur Gurer Rosogolla instead of a normal white version of it.

 Every year I store a fair amount of Khejur Gur er Patali or Date Palm Jaggery in my Refrigerator for using that in special occasions for making Rosogolla, Payesh, or Sandesh, especially Kancha Golla.

-Rosogolla is not synonymous to Rasgulla at least to me!
+Rosogolla is not synonymous with Rasgulla at least to me!
 I prefer typical, traditional ROSOGOLLA, a sweet which is really close to the heart of almost every Bong!
 I have used around 800g of Khejur Patali to make around 60 pieces of Rosogolla.
 There were around 30 guests in my place on that day and believe me everybody was asking for more!
-Having Khejur Gurer Rosogolla in offseason is nothing but blessing given Khejur Gur is predominantly available in winters.
-I am sharing the recipe for 20 Khejur Gur er Rosogolla for the ease of making it at home.
+Having Khejur Gurer Rosogolla in the offseason is nothing but a blessing given Khejur Gur is predominantly available in winter.
+I am sharing the recipe for 20 Khejur Gur er Rosogolla for ease of making it at home.

 - Mix Lemon Juice with ½ cup of lukewarm water and keep that aside for making Chana.